Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Experiments

 \subsubsection{Results}

 The goal of this test is to identify 609 non-face outliers and segment the rest 1204 face images into 38 clusters.
 The performance of segmentation and outlier detection is evaluated by ACC and AUC, respectively.
 While investigating segmentation performance, the affinity matrix is computed from all images, including both the face images and non-face outliers.
-Note here that the computation of ACC does not involve the outliers, as we need to clearly explore the segmentation aspect of LRR.
+However, for the convenience of evaluation, the outliers and the corresponding affinities are removed (according to the ground truth) before obtaining the segmentation results.

 We resize all images into $20\times20$ pixels and form a data matrix $X$ of size $400\times1813$.
-Table \ref{tb:yale} shows the results of standard PCA, RPCA$_1$ proposed in \citet{Candes:2009:JournalACM}, RPCA$_{2,1}$ proposed in \citet{xu:2010:nips} and LRR.
-Table~\ref{tb:yale} shows that LRR achieves best performance among all methods, both for subspace segmentation and for outlier detection.
-We believe that the advantages of LRR, in terms of subspace segmentation, are mainly due to the fact that it \emph{directly} targets on recovering the row space $V_0V_0^T$, which is known to determine the correct segmentation.
-In contrast, PCA and RPCA methods are designed for recovering the column space $U_0U_0^T$, which is designed for dimension reduction.
-In terms of outlier detection, the advantages of LRR are due to the fact that this dataset has a structure of multiple subspaces, while PCA and RPCA methods are designed for the case where data come from a single subspace.
+Table \ref{tb:yale} shows the results of PCA, RPCA$_1$ (Cand{\`e}s et al., 2009), RPCA$_{2,1}$ (Xu et al., 2010) and LRR.
+It can be seen that LRR is better than PCA and RPCA methods, in terms of both subspace segmentation and outlier detection.
+Here, the advantages (in terms of subspace segmentation) of LRR are mainly due to its methodology.
+More precisely, LRR \emph{directly} targets on recovering the row space $V_0V_0^T$, which provably determines the segmentation results.
+In contrast, PCA and RPCA methods target on recovering the column space $U_0U_0^T$, which is designed for dimension reduction.
+This is why LRR are better than PCA and RPCA methods as a tool for subspace segmentation.
+In terms of outlier detection, LRR's advantages mainly come from the fact that this dataset has a structure of multiple subspaces, which fits well the assumptions of LRR (Liu et al., 2010a,b).
+Whereas, PCA and RPCA methods are based on the assumption that the data is sampled from a single subspace.
+When the data is drawn from a union of multiple subspaces, PCA and RPCA methods actually treat those multiple subspaces as a single one.
+Since the specifics of the individual subspaces are not well considered, they may lose some accuracy in the detection of outliers.